laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 _Minor advantage game with abstracted outcomes_
 {:center}

-To describe transitions more concretely, I'll assume these rules [^3]:
+To describe transitions more concretely for this and other game types, I'll assume these rules [^3]:

 * Any player will not try to challenge from a frame disadvantage of -4 frames or lower.
 The player with positive frame advantage immediately goes into switch stance as the attacker and the other player blocks